 One of our final days’ sail was to the Tobago Cays.
 The Cays are a small group of five uninhabited islets belonging to St. Vincent and the Grenadines.
 They are a national park, and are surrounded by a horseshoe shaped reef.
 The most extensive coral reef complexes occur on shallow shelves around the windward sides of both Mayreau and the Cays.
 It’s a snorkeler’s paradise.
 The Tobago Cays is approachable only by sea, and is about two nautical miles from Mayreau.

-After a while, the strong current made my legs ache from my persistent flipper kicks.
+The strong current made my legs ache from my persistent flipper kicks.
 But I could now easily stay under water for half an hour at a time snorkeling; I had mastered the slow, measured breathing through the snorkel barrel.
 Live coral formations were everywhere and the fish followed.
-As I continued my undersea adventure, suddenly something bumped my side.
-I turned quickly taking in a snorkel full of salt water thinking it might be a nurse shark.
-Instead it was my flirtatious friend from the the night before.
-It was a happy surprise to see him again.
+As I continued my undersea adventure, something bumped my side.
+I turned quickly taking in a snorkel full of salt water, thinking it might be a nurse shark.
+Instead it was my flirtatious friend from the night before.
+It was a happy surprise seeing him again.
 We embraced, somewhat clumsily, as the strong current pushed us around.

-The 51-foot sloop with the Bavarians aboard had set sail from Mayreau earlier than ours, and as it turned out, they had also planned to sail to the Cays.
-But with so many boats and hidden moorings among the five islets, it seemed a slim chance we would meet again.
-Our swaying embrace in the warm turquoise waters of the Tobago Cays was for me a scintillating moment in time — so unexpected, so perfect.
-We laid on the warm sand afterward, languishing for a few final moments before we separated and said our good byes.
+The 51-foot sloop with the Bavarians aboard had set sail from Mayreau earlier, and unknown to us, had also planned to sail to the Cays.
+With so many boats and hidden moorings among the five islets, it seemed a slim chance we would meet again.
+Our swaying embrace in the warm turquoise waters of the Tobago Cays was a picture-perfect moment in time; the accidental romance.
+We laid on the warm sand afterward, languishing for a few final moments, before we separated and said our good byes.